seekerted/AbyssVortex/README.md

 Once installed, you can activate it in Vortex:

 1. Launch Vortex then go to Games
-1. Search for "Made in Abyss" and then Manage.
+1. Search for "Made in Abyss" and then Manage or Activate.